We’ve pulled together answers to the most common questions we receive from Trust staff considering applying for a grant.

 You can also see our Other Funding opportunities page for info on other funding that may be available.

-If you’re intending on applying for a Small grant, or an Innovate at Imperial grant, you must first submit an Expression Of Interest (EOI).
+If you’re intending on applying for an Innovate at Imperial grant, you must first submit an Expression Of Interest (EOI).
 We’ll then let you know if we can invite you to make a full application.
 Visit the relevant programme webpage to find out how to access the relevant EOI form and when you can submit it.

 If (and only if) you are invited to apply, you can then fill in an application via our online portal Flexigrant.
 We’ll let you know any relevant deadlines when we invite you.